 Fresh Idea: The Fresh Idea is the detailed description of the proposed solution students need to work on and submit during the Submissions Phase of the competition.
 It is structured in eight (8) building blocks meant to help the students elaborate on specific aspects of their project.
 Students can start brainstorming for their Fresh Idea using the Fresh Idea Canvas.

-Participant: Student between the ages of 13 and 19 officially registered for The Earth Prize.
+Participant: Student between and including the ages of 13 and 19 officially registered for The Earth Prize.

 Personal Data: Any information relating to an identified or identifiable natural person (or legal person, where the applicable data protection law so provides); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier, such as name, an identification number, location data or an online identifier.